-Your move-out day checklist is filled with things to do.
-Many students forget to check off one important box though: defrosting their mini fridge.
-When you don’t defrost your mini fridge it makes move-in day harder and messier for all involved, including your Collegeboxes movers.
+Your move-out day checklist is packed with tasks to complete.
+However, there’s one crucial item that many students tend to overlook: defrosting their mini fridge.
+Failing to defrost your mini fridge can make move-in day more challenging and messy for everyone involved, including your Collegeboxes movers.

 Even if you don’t defrost your fridge before winter break, you should still remove everything.
 There are too many horror stories of students returning from break to a disgusting smell of rotten food.